-Systems engineering programs are by nature a field of study that supports individual creativity, innovation and exploration.
+Systems engineering programs are by nature a field of study that supports individual creativity, innovation, and exploration.
 Students support each other working in project teams, consisting of domestic and international students coming from diverse engineering backgrounds.
-Not only does this culture allow team members to learn important business practices and cultural sensitivities, but it sparks deeper discussion, understanding and analysis that sets students up for success.
+Not only does this culture allow team members to learn important business practices and cultural sensitivities, but it sparks deeper discussion, understanding, and analysis that sets up students for success.

 Part of making systems engineering programs effective is collaboration of interdisciplinary experts in research.
 At Florida Tech, team assignments are an essential part of the program allowing students to tackle problems, explore decision-making and problem-solving techniques and create solutions that can be put into practice immediately in the workplace.

 In addition to systems engineering internships, Florida Tech engineering students participate in a capstone design project.
 This project provides students a chance to display their skills as both an engineer and a researcher, solving real-world problems in the industry today.
 Top-rated capstone projects go on display at showcases attended by representatives of both local and national companies, giving students the opportunity to network with potential employers.

 Team assignments are an effective format to explore practical industry projects and problems, providing the type of systems engineering training that translates to the work graduates will do in their career.
-The curriculum gives students a chance to tackle engineering projects beyond the theoretical and show their own unique insight and perspective.
+The curriculum gives students a chance to tackle engineering projects beyond the theoretical and show their unique insights and perspective.